J-A-D-Dulmina/BananaSanke/README.md

 ### Step 1: Install PHP Mailer
 1. Download the latest version of PHP Mailer from [GitHub](https://github.com/PHPMailer/PHPMailer).
 2. Place the PHP Mailer files in the `includes/` directory or a suitable location in your project.

-- The PHP Mailer is used for sending emails, such as password reset codes and account-related notifications.

-### Step 2: Update the Configuration in `config.php`
-Add the following configuration to your `config.php` file:

 ```php
 // Email Configuration